On extended Frobenius structures: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their careful feedback, time, and consideration.
 We would like to thank Harshit Yadav for sharing some of their graphical arguments in Appendix~\ref{sec:HF}.
 Czenky was partially supported by Simons Collaboration Grant No. 999367.
 Walton was partially supported by the US NSF grant \#DMS-2348833, and by an AMS Claytor-Gilmer Research Fellowship.